-Taking a walk on the Paseo del Arte — English for “Art Walk” — is a must-see for art lovers and one of the unmissable things to do in Madrid.
+Taking a walk on the Paseo del Arte — English for “Art Walk” — is a must for art lovers.
 This area of Madrid boasts some of the most famous art galleries in Spain, including the Prado Museum, the Royal Botanical Gardens and the Reina Sofía Museum.
 With at least 15 museums and galleries in a one-kilometer stretch of the city, you will have plenty to pick from.

-TIP: If you are planning on visiting more than two museums, it may be a good idea to get a city card.
-Here are a few great options:
+If you are planning on visiting more than two museums, it may be a good idea to get a city card.
+You can get it here.